-- Dynamic test generation extends static test generation with additional runtime information: it is more powerful - The number of program paths can be infinite: may not terminate! - Still, DART works well for small programs (1,000s LOC) - Significantly improves code coverage vs. random testing
+- Dynamic test generation extends static test generation with additional runtime information: it is more powerful - see [DART in PLDI'05], [PLDI'11] - The number of program paths can be infinite: may not terminate! - Still, DART works well for small programs (1,000s LOC) - Significantly improves code coverage vs. random testing